pollination/queenbee/README.md

 ## 5. outputs

-`outputs` is a list of parameters or artifacts that are generated during the flow.
-Several files might be generated in the `flow` section and outputs indicates which ones should be considered as the final outputs of the workflow.
-Executors may return back these outputs as a dictionary.
+Several files might be generated in the `flow` section and the `outputs` `artifcats` section indicates which ones should be saved as the final outputs of the `workflow`.
+Executors may return these outputs as a collection of file locations or file contents.

+Outputs can also return `parameters` that are generated in the `flow` section of the workflow.

 # Command Line Interface